 2.1.2 Applicants address each of the eligibility and selection criteria by attaching supporting documentary evidence to their HDR Scholarship application form.
 Applicants are responsible for providing all relevant documentation in support of their application.

 2.1.3 Eligible applications will be forwarded to the relevant School for academic assessment against the selection criteria.
 For information on the Eligibility and Selection criteria, refer to the relevant HDR Scholarship advertisement on the USC website.

 2.1.5 A HDR Scholarships Selection Panel (the Panel) will be appointed by the Deputy Vice-Chancellor (Research and Innovation) to consider applications for all HDR Scholarships.
-The Panel will place each application that has been accepted by the School in order of merit according to their ranking as outlined in the Selection of Candidates for Postgraduate Research Scholarships - Guidelines, and will prepare an Order of Merit List for the Deputy Vice-Chancellor (Research and Innovation) for consider.
+The Panel will place each application that has been accepted by the School in order of merit according to their ranking as outlined in the Selection of Candidates for HDR Scholarships - Guidelines, and will prepare an Order of Merit List for the Deputy Vice-Chancellor (Research and Innovation) for consider.